jhead/phantom/README.md

 As long as the device you run phantom from is on the same LAN, the default settings should allow other LAN devices to see it when you open Minecraft.

+**A note on `-bind_port`:**

+The port used by proxy can be defined with this flag.
+It can be useful if you are behind a firewall and want to open only necessary ports to phantom.
+This flag can be used with or without the `-bind` flag.
+Default value is 0.
+0 means a random port will be used.

 **Example**